aston448/ultrawide/README.md

  * Delete the Feature in the editor.

 This will mark the Feature and everything below it as deleted.
 It will still be visible but marked as deleted.
 You can restore any item deleted by mistake using the back icon now by the deleted item.

+#### Marking an Existing Item for Attention ####
+As part of a release you might want to do something to a Scenario without actually changing its wording.
+For example, perhaps it is failing a test or needs more tests.
+Adding it to the Design Update Scope without modifying it makes it available to work packages and marks it as requiring a check.

 #### Limitations ####
 The Update editor will not let you make changes that do not make sense, for example: